mozilla/regressors-regressions-dataset/README.md

 Mercurial hashes refer to commits in the mozilla-central repository, e.g. 3c1db459589a845238abc0359c581fb436a9458f is https://hg.mozilla.org/mozilla-central/rev/3c1db459589a845238abc0359c581fb436a9458f.

-Git hashes refer to commits in a clone of the mozilla-central repository using [git-cinnabar](https://github.com/glandium/git-cinnabar): `git clone hg::https://hg.mozilla.org/mozilla-central`.
+Git hashes refer to commits in a clone of the mozilla-central repository using [git-cinnabar](https://github.com/glandium/git-cinnabar).
+Use the [guide](https://github.com/glandium/git-cinnabar/wiki/Mozilla:-A-git-workflow-for-Gecko-development) of git cinnabar for Mozilla and run the following command: `git clone hg::https://hg.mozilla.org/mozilla-central`.

 ### Terminology
-- Regressor / bug-introducing: a change in the repository, consisting of one or multiple commits, which causes a bug in the software.
+- Bug-introducing commits:  a change or set of changes commited in one or multiple commits, which caused or introduced a bug in the software.
-- Regression: a bug caused by a bug-introducing change.
-- Bug fix: a change in the repository, consisting of one or multiple commits, which resolves a bug in the software.
+- Bug-fixing commits:  a change or set of changes commited in one or multiple commits, which fixed a bug in the software.
+- Regressor: the bug has been caused or introduced by other bugs (or their bug-fixing commits).
+- Regression: the bug (or its bug-fixing commits) has caused other bugs.
+- There are various Bug Fields in BugZilla associated with above terms , such as `Regressed by` or `Regressions`.
+Please refer to the fields in [Mozilla Wiki](https://wiki.mozilla.org/BMO/UserGuide/BugFields).

 Note: a bug-fixing change can also be a bug-introducing change, and viceversa.
 Sometimes developers will fix bugs and introduce new ones in the process.
+Also, it is possible for a bug to have only either of them, fix commit or bug-introducing commit as esablishing a link between them is not always easy.

 ## Example usage of the dataset